How Do I Implement Circuit-Breaking Patterns Using AWS App Mesh?

 export const virtualNodeName = virtualNode.name;

-- App Mesh: AWS App Mesh is used to manage microservices traffic.
+- App Mesh: Establishes a service mesh to manage microservices traffic.

-- Virtual Node: Represents a logical pointer to a service.
+- Virtual Node: Acts as a logical pointer to a service within the mesh.

-- Circuit-Breaking: Implemented using outlier detection in the virtual node configuration.
+- Circuit-Breaking: Configured using outlier detection in the virtual node to prevent cascading failures.

 Deploy this code